 From vintage tube-based gear, to military surplus, to modern, ultra-efficient FET-based Class E transmitters, Amplitude Modulation (AM) offers the experimenter, homebrewer, and radio restoration buff great opportunities to learn, build, and enjoy radio.
 AM was once the main voice mode in amateur radio.
 Now it is a well regarded specialty within the hobby.
 AM offers a warm, rich audio quality that provides for more personal interaction.
 The simplicity of AM circuit design encourages hands-on restoration, modification and homebrew construction to an extent no longer found among contemporary radios.

 This web page was created and is maintained by Steve Ickes, WB3HUZ.
-Stephen Ickes, WB3HUZ, was introduced to amateur radio as a shortwave listener tuning into 75-meter AM activity in 1976.
+Stephen Ickes, WB3HUZ, was introduced to Amateur Radio as a shortwave listener tuning into 75-meter AM activity in 1976.
 He obtained his license through a middle school ham club in 1976.
 Since then he has been involved in AM and related activities both on and off the air.
 He is a charter member of Amplitude Modulation International (AMI), an organization of AMers dedicated to the enjoyment, promotion, and preservation of the mode.
 He has served as the Northeast Regional Director since AMI's inception in 1993.
-In 1997 he started The AM Window Web Site that has grown to over 50 Megabytes in size and continues to serve amateur radio operators world wide.You may contact the author directly at firstname.lastname@example.org about the page or its contents.
+In 1997 he started The AM Window Web Site that has grown to over 50 Megabytes in size and continues to serve Amateuri Radio operators world wide.You may contact the author directly at firstname.lastname@example.org about this page or its contents.
 ARRL extends its thanks to the volunteers that help make ARRL's web pages a useful resource for all.

 QST February 1993, pp. 43